Appuchi Graamam: Critical reception

 The New Indian Express wrote, "It’s a simple tale narrated in an uncomplicated manner, and this is the strength of the film.
 Refreshing in its take and mildly satirical on the idiosyncrasies of humans, it keeps one engaged for its crisp 118 minutes of viewing time", going to add call it a "Fascinating Science-Fiction Saga".
-Baradwaj Rangan wrote, "It’s Tamil-cinema business as usual, less Bradbury than Bharathiraja.
+Baradwaj Rangan from The Hindu wrote, "It’s Tamil-cinema business as usual, less Bradbury than Bharathiraja.
 But the director never lingers too long on a single narrative strand, and the sci-fi backdrop makes the clichés seem not so clichéd.
 I wish more had been done with the premise though...there are a few too many detours into maudlin and messagey territory, enough to make you wish that the meteor wipes out, if not this village, then at least the "village sentiment" that plagues these films".

 The Times of India gave the film 2.5 stars out of 5 and wrote, "After Mundasupatti, here is another Tamil film that uses a meteorite to narrate a story about village life.
 But what Appuchi Gramam lacks is the quirkiness of that film.
 This is a somewhat sombre film that suggests that society, when faced with the prospect of extinction, will prefer amity over enmity.
 The problem is that the sub-plots are quite routine, and so, the film doesn't feel fresh".
 Behindwoods gave 2.25 stars out of 5 and wrote, "At a time when we are bombarded with the same old, done to death stories, Appuchi Graamam comes as a breather and works for its simple, unpretentious narration".

-Cinemalead rated a 2.5 out of 5 and wrote," Laudable attempt which impresses on its own terms."